afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup1/Setup1_en.md

 **Under no circumstances should you plug an USB cable and an external power source at the same time**.
 You could damage the DevKit board.

 ## Firmware upload

+At Arduino IDE, configure the board manager for "ESP32 Dev Module".

 1. Detach the DevKit board from the circuit before continuing.
 2. Plug the USB cable to the Devkit board and upload the [sketch](../../../../src/Firmware/Setup1/Setup1.ino) with Arduino IDE.